astei/libdeflate-java/README.md

 In addition, `me.steinborn.libdeflate.LibdeflateAdler32` provides a drop-in replacement for `java.util.zip.Adler32` and `me.steinborn.libdeflate.LibdeflateCRC32` is a drop-in replacement for `java.util.zip.CRC32`.
 As with the rest of the library, the Adler-32 and CRC32 implementations are well-optimized code that uses native hardware vector operations.

+### Netty extensions

+This library also provides an artifact that adds selected `libdeflate` functions that deal with Netty `ByteBuf`s, specifically `LibdeflateNettyCompressor` and `LibdeflateNettyDecompressor`.
+This support works best with contiguous, direct `ByteBuf` instances.